muskoxcommune/lotsandlots/README.md

 Restart the app to reload the updated config.
 This completes app setup.

 ## API Documentation
-This app uses swagger for API documentation.
-Just go to `http://localhost:5000` in a browser.
+This app uses https://swagger.io/ for API documentation.
+You can load the Swagger UI by going to `http://localhost:5000` in a browser.

 <img width="999" alt="Screen Shot" src="https://user-images.githubusercontent.com/5027883/136674448-e08a8f47-1c61-4ffb-88bb-32ae86c0be40.png">